Thrombolytic therapy is the use of drugs to break up or dissolve blood clots, which are the main cause of both heart attacks and stroke.

 A blood clot can block the arteries to the heart.
 This can cause a heart attack, when part of the heart muscle dies due to a lack of oxygen being delivered by the blood.

 Thrombolytics work by dissolving a major clot quickly.
 This helps restart blood flow to the heart and helps prevent damage to the heart muscle.
-Thrombolytics can stop a heart attack that would otherwise be deadly.
+Thrombolytics can stop a heart attack that would otherwise be larger or potentially deadly.
+Outcomes are better if you receive a thrombolytic drug within 12 hours after the heart attack starts.
+But the sooner treatment begins, the better the results.

-The drug restores some blood flow to the heart in most patients.
+The drug restores some blood flow to the heart in most people.
 However, the blood flow may not be completely normal and there may still be a small amount of muscle damaged.
-Additional therapy, such as cardiac catheterization or angioplasty, may be needed.
+Further therapy, such as cardiac catheterization with angioplasty and stenting, may be needed.

 Other factors used to determine if you are a good candidate for thrombolytics include: